w0utje/WavesLPoSDistributer/README.md

 that's all fine.
 It also depends on the frequency of blockhits for your node and the blockwindows size you configure.
 It's all up to you and it doesn't bite one another.

+## Monitoring forks (forktester.py)
+Forktester can be used to manage if your node is on fork.
+It uses controlnodes which are used to compare block headers between your node and the control nodes.
+Forktester requests 5 blocks (counting from lastblock-2) and compared these blocks between your node and the controlnodes defines in the config.json file.
+Forktester integrates alerting via Telegram.
+If problems are found (like a fork), alerting is send to your telegram account.
+Rollback can be activated also via forktester.

+Forktester uses settings from config.json.
+For best fork control, execute forktester.py periodically from a job sceduler, like crontab.
+ For more help, execute : forktester.py --help

+## Discovering open API nodes (openapinodes.py)
+This tool will try for all your connected peer nodes, if they have a reachable API server.
+The purpose of openapinodes.py script is to reveal nodes which can be used by the forktester.py script.
+Open nodes can be added to the config.json file.
+The Forktester tool (new feature 1.) is an optional extension to use to forktester.py.
+Both tools can work independently. openapinodes.py only needs to be used if you want to find nodes that are open for an API call.
+If you selected some controlnodes and pushed them into the config.json, you only need to run the node discovery tool if control nodes disappear from the blockchain or you receive alerts from Forktester that control nodes are often out of sync with your node.

 ## A fully automated LPOS cycle
 Below example is a fully automated LPOS cycle, which I use myself on a Linux sysem.
 It logs the cronjob tasks,\
 with data and time added.
 It automatically collects, pending payment validation, merges with Txoptimizer and execute payment.